stottle-uk/react-user-list-kata/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Retrieves data from an API and displays the returned list on page, users can be selected and edited.
+This code example retrieves data from an API and displays the returned list on page, items in the list can be selected and edited.
 I'm structured like a large application, so I’ve effectively boiled the ocean given the required functionality, but this is just an example of one feature.

 ## Install